-With it’s measureless savanna’s, snow-capped mountains, immense wildlife and rich culture, Kenya is a magnet for adventurous backpackers and luxury travel lovers alike.
-Prepare to be dazzled by the diversity of things to do in Kenya, where wildlife spotting tops the list.
-But Kenya is not just about safari; beyond the safaris lie some abundant coastal treasures.
-Nairobi, the lively capital city of Kenya, is counted among the most exciting and evocative travel destinations.
+When I think of Kenya, the first thing that comes to mind is Safari and then I immediately think of a roaring lion (and see myself running faster than a gazelle into the sunset).
+But there’s so much more to this up-and-coming entrepreneur-laden African gem than lions and safaris.
+With its measureless savanna’s, snow-capped mountains, immense wildlife and rich culture, Kenya is a magnet for adventurous backpackers and luxury travel lovers alike.
+Prepare to be dazzled by Kenya’s diversity and the sheer number of awesome things to do in Kenya, where wildlife spotting tops the list.
+Beyond the safaris lie coastal treasures such as Watamu and Diani Beach.
+Then there’s Nairobi, the lively capital city of Kenya, which is considered one of the most exciting and evocative travel destinations for adventurous female travelers.

 Language: Swahili is the national language of Kenya, spoken by almost 100% of the population.
 English is the language of choice used in the tourism industry, businesses, and schools.
 Hence, you will not face any problem in communicating with the locals in Kenya.

 Visa: Both a visa and a passport are required to enter Kenya.
 Single, as well as multiple entry visas are available and make sure that your passport is valid for at least six months from the date of departure.
 Use these free online visa checker and calculator tools so you know if a visa is required (which depends on the country you’re from) and if so, how long it will take to process your visa.

 Electricity: Kenya operates on 240 V electric supply with a frequency of 50 Hz.
 Associated plug type is Type G, and all appliances used between 220-240V will operate here.
 I recommend bringing a Universal Travel Adapter so you don’t need to keep buying new adapters for each country you visit.